drepo-eth/site/content/drepo/expanded/incentives/index.md

 to be done by participants.
 Thus, they must contribute incentives to the networks for workers to verify their published applications from top to bottom.

+{{< image-svg
+src="incentives-distribution.excalidraw.svg"
+alt="Incentives Distribution"
+caption="Incentives Distribution: All of an application's dependencies must be reviewed and verified for the top-level application to be verified as well.
+The application owner must invest in this process.
+Incentives get distributed to all dependencies for their verification." >}}

 As ransomware and phishing attacks become prevalent in mainstream media, consumers, companies, and governments become more aware of security issues.
 As a result, consumers demand secure applications, while companies and governments